libregraphicsmeeting/state-of-lg-2019/README.md

 - The title slide should/could contain name of project, logo and perhaps a brief tag-line for/description of the project.
 - The content slides should be about changes in the last year; and, possibly, about the plans for the near future
-- It is good if the slides are a mostly visual.
+- It is good if the slides are mostly visual.
 - The speaker notes (with context) in the .txt / .md file are there to tell the person presenting what to to say.

 **Naming of the files:**